rvben/rumdl/README.md

-# Rustmark - A Markdown Linter in Rust
+# rumdl - A Markdown Linter written in Rust

-Rustmark is a fast and efficient Markdown linter that helps ensure consistency and best practices in your Markdown files.
+rumdl is a fast and efficient Markdown linter that helps ensure consistency and best practices in your Markdown files.

 ## Features